-Renowned for his humane treatment of prisoners and his mastery of the Fabian strategy, Du Guesclin embodied courage, discipline and integrity.
-His extraordinary life concluded with a noble gesture: a defeated enemy laying the keys of a surrendered fortress on his tomb.
+Renowned for his humane treatment of prisoners and his mastery of the Fabian strategy, Bertrand du Guesclin embodied courage, discipline, and integrity.
+His life concluded with a gesture of rare respect: a defeated enemy laying the keys of a surrendered fortress upon his tomb.

-His motto remains a fitting tribute: “Courage gives what beauty refuses.”
+His motto endures as a fitting tribute — “Courage gives what beauty refuses.”

 Chevalier Bertrand du Guesclin Suite